 - Consistency with an adopted regional transportation plan. - Use of appropriate application. - Supplanting Funds: A project that is already fully funded will not be considered for funding in the Active Transportation Program.
-ATP funds cannot be used to supplant other committed funds. - Eligibility of project: Project must be one of the four types of projects listed in Section 13 of the adopted ATP Cycle 6 guidelines.
+ATP funds cannot be used to supplant other committed funds. - Eligibility of project: Project must be one of the five types of projects listed in Section 13 of the adopted ATP Cycle 7 guidelines. - A capital improvement that is required as a condition for private development approval or permits is not eligible for funding from the ATP. - A projects applicant found to have purposefully misrepresented information that could affect a project's score may result in the applicant being excluded from the program for the current cycle and the following cycle.